 Theresa Spain, 4-H Program Educator – Email me! - Theresa holds a Masters in Environmental Science from SUNY ESF and Bachelor’s degree in Animal Science from Cornell University.
 She additionally holds a NYS Public School Teachers Certification in Secondary Science.
 Theresa brings over nine years of experience in teaching science in CNY’s public school system to the program.
 Prior to becoming a teacher, Theresa’s career endeavors include being a Zookeeper and 4-H Leader with the Rosamond Gifford Zoo and a Business Recycling Specialist with OCRRA.
 A lifelong resident of New York State, Theresa grew up in Niagara County as a member of the farming community.
 She presently resides in southern Onondaga County in Otisco Valley.

-Kim Zhang, Program Forestry Educator – Email me! - Kim earned her Bachelor of Landscape Architecture from SUNY-College of Environmental Science and Forestry with a concentration in community planning.
-During her time in school she interned at cultural garden center, Wave Hill, working with youth in forest restoration.
-Prior to starting at CCE on the Save the Rain program, Kim worked at New York Restoration Project on the MillionTreesNYC initiative, working with cemeteries, faith-based institutions, and NYS Department of Transportation to get trees planted throughout the City.
-Following, she worked with citizens on community planning meetings, designs, and supervised the construction of community gardens.
+Kim Zhang, Forestry Program Educator – Email me! - Kim earned her Bachelor of Landscape Architecture from SUNY – College of Environmental Science and Forestry with a concentration in community planning.
+During her time in school she interned at a cultural garden center, Wave Hill, working with youth in forest restoration.
+Prior to starting at CCE on the Save the Rain program, Kim worked at New York Restoration Project on the MillionTreesNYC initiative, working with cemeteries, faith-based institutions, and NYS Department of Transportation to get trees planted throughout NYC.
+Following, she worked with citizens on community planning meetings, garden designs, and supervised the construction of community gardens.
 Kim really enjoys working with communities at large and hopes to improve neighborhoods through green infrastructure.